List of highways in South Australia

 South Australia is distinctly divided into two main areas; the well watered and populated southeastern corner and the arid outback for the rest of the state.
 As a result, highways are concentrated mainly in the southeast.
 The Eyre Highway to Perth and Stuart Highway to Darwin are the only significant highways for the remaining part of the state.
 The remaining roads are outback tracks.
 This is the list of highways in South Australia.

 Road numbering

-Since 1955 South Australia had major rural roads numbered as part of national routes and Highways.
-In 1998/1999 South Australia introduced "Trailblazers" with A, B and M route numbers in the Metropolitan area and tourist areas of Victor Harbour and the Barossa Valley.
-This system was extended to cover country uouverreas starting in 1999/2000.
+Since 1955, South Australia had major rural roads numbered as part of national routes and Highways.
+In 1998/1999 South Australia introduced "Trailblazers" with A, B and M route numbers in the Metropolitan area and tourist areas of Victor Harbor and the Barossa Valley.
+This system was extended to cover country areas starting in 1999/2000.